 DYNAMIC LIGHT SCATTERING (PHOTON CORRELATION SPECTROSCOPY)

-where n is the refractive index of the medium, the laser wavelength, and the scattering angle.
+gDk2 where k4pn is the refractive index of the medium, A the laser wavelength, and H the scattering angle.
 With the assumption that the particles are spherical and non-interacting, the mean radius is obtained from the Stokes-Einstein equation: